mgarvie/PRED_PREY_SIM_FD1D/README.md

 ## General Decsription:

-PRED_PREY_SIM_FD1D is a collection of simple MATLAB routines using finite element / difference methods for simulating the dynamics of predator-prey interactions in 1 spatial dimension modelled by nonlinear reaction-diffusion systems.
+PRED_PREY_SIM_FD1D is a collection of simple MATLAB routines using finite element / difference methods for simulating the dynamics of predator-prey interactions in one spatial dimension and time modelled by nonlinear reaction-diffusion systems.

 The MATLAB code is mostly self explanatory, with the names of variables and parameters corresponding to the symbols used in the finite element / difference methods described in the paper referenced below.